 Source: CCS Insight forecast, 2018

 Analyst claims should sometimes be taken with a pinch of salt.
-Yet with the ease of usability combined with a marketing push from multiple companies, the predictions for standalone VR headsets are likely
+Yet with the ease of usability combined with a marketing push from multiple companies, the predictions for standalone VR headsets are likely correct, to an extent.

 The Oculus Quest will likely succeed in 2019.
 But how?
 This Christmas, Facebook gave a hint on their marketing plan for the upcoming Oculus Quest.